securitytxt/security-txt/draft-foudil-securitytxt.md

 You MAY use one or more comments as descriptive text immediately before the field.
 Parsers SHOULD associate the comments with the respective field.
+Only the line most immediately preceding a field SHOULD be associated with that field.

 ## Separate Fields

-A separate line is REQUIRED for every field.
+A separate line is REQUIRED for every new field.
 You MUST NOT chain everything into a single field unless defined by that field.
 Every line MUST end either with a carriage return and line feed characters (CRLF / %x0D %x0A) or just a line feed character (LF / %x0A).